 Applications are welcome regardless of age, gender identity, sexual orientation, religious affiliation, race, ethnic background or physical challenges.
 Evaluation is based on readiness and suitability for training which is determined through the application and interview process.
 The personal and professional qualities considered necessary for psychoanalytic education and practice include openness and flexibility, emotional awareness, interpersonal sensitivity, ethical integrity, intellectual curiosity, and the capacity for self-observation.

-• Master’s degree, MD or equivalent professional education and clinical training
+• Master’s degree, MD, or equivalent professional education and clinical training

-• Clinical practice in Western Canada
+• Personal residence and clinical practice in Western Canada

-• Professional liability insurance
+• Current professional liability insurance

-• Current Curriculum Vitae
+• Curriculum Vitae

 • Short write-up of two clinical case experiences